Moving House: Money Saving Checklist

 You should also make sure to check your account after you’ve left your old provider, as you may be due a refund if your account is in credit.
 When you move in, don’t forget to take meter readings to ensure that you won’t be charged for the previous owner’s usage.
 You should also take meter readings at your old property before you move for peace of mind.

-10. Shop Second Hand
+10. Shop second hand

+When it comes to moving house tips, this is a great one.
 Resist the urge to purchase things for your new home straight after you move in, as the adrenaline of having a new living space may tempt you to overspend on items you don’t really need.
 Instead, give it some time and only buy things that you’re 100% sure that you actually need, or stagger purchases where possible.

-It’s also a good idea to try and unpack as much as you can before buying new items, as you may discover that you already own what you need.
-Clearly labelling your boxes before moving can help make this process easier.
 To cut the cost of buying furniture and appliances in one go, consider buying them second-hand until you have more funds.
 You can always replace them with new versions once you’ve been moved in for a couple of months, or even ask your friends and family to purchase items for your home as a birthday or Christmas gift.

-Relocating is never cheap, but there are steps you can take along the way to make the process less stressful and help save money when moving house.
-If you’re experiencing a financial shortfall, whether it’s due to mounting moving costs or an unexpected appliance breakdown, you may be considering taking out a short-term loan.
-There’s a lot you need to factor in before deciding whether an Instalment loan is the right option for you, as they’re not a suitable solution to a long-term financial problem and often carry expensive interest rates.
-If you are looking for a flexible short term loan, apply today with the experienced team at Moneyboat.
+There’s a lot you need to factor in before deciding whether a short-term loan is the right option for you, as they’re not a suitable solution to a long-term financial problem and often carry expensive interest rates.
+If you are looking for a flexible short-term loan, apply today with the experienced team at Moneyboat.

 Moneyboat's service is rated Excellent